khayes847/mod-1-project/README.md

  - Deliverables.md -- Original README.md from learn-co-students/
  - .git
  - .gitignore
- - Project.ipynb -- Our Jupyter Notebook
+ - Project_Kyle.ipynb -- Jupyter Notebook
  - README.md -- this file!
  - TBC: SOMETHING.py -- a Python 3 file for our functions and modules